5 Most Common Injuries from a Rear-End Auto Accident

-Rear-end accidents often take victims by surprise, jarring them suddenly as they idle at a stop light or come to a dead stop in traffic.
-While many rear-end accidents allow the victims to walk away with no injuries at all, there are several common injuries that can be very serious.
+Rear-end auto accidents often take victims by surprise, jarring them suddenly as they idle at a stop light or come to a dead stop in traffic.
+While many rear-end accidents we see in our Louisiana practice allow the victims to walk away with no injuries at all, there are several common injuries that can be very serious.
 We discuss the five most common injuries sustained in a rear-end car accident.

 After squealing brakes and a crumpling impact, many rear-end vehicle crashes jerk a driver and passengers around harshly and turn a quiet car ride into a frightening mangle of twisted metal.
 After the shock of initial impact, passengers in the vehicle may check themselves for blood, pain and obvious injuries.
 However, even if initially unseen, some of the most common injuries from rear-end collisions can be serious, thereby requiring immediate and ongoing medical attention.